AragonKen/CFDA-CLO-Polibatam/README.md

 npm run build
 ```

-Build output will be located in each folder's respective `dist` or `build`
+Build output will be located in each folder's respective `dist`
-directory (adjust based on your actual tooling).
+directory.